Counseling Degrees & Licenses in Alabama

 - Location: Tuscaloosa, Alabama

-- Accreditation: All counselor education programs are accredited by CACREP); the school counseling program is also accredited by the Council for the Accreditation of Education Preparation (CAEP)
+- Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); clinical mental health counseling, rehabilitation counseling, and school counseling (Council for Accreditation of Counseling & Related Educational Programs (CACREP)); the school counseling program is also accredited by the Council for the Accreditation of Education Preparation (CAEP)

 University of Alabama – Birmingham

-The counseling program at the University of Alabama at Birmingham offers a master of arts degree with three possible concentrations: clinical mental health; marriage, couples, and family; and school counseling.
+The counseling program at the University of Alabama at Birmingham offers a master of arts degree with two possible concentration options: clinical mental health and marriage, couples, and family.
+The university has a school counseling program, which is scheduled to close as of June 2025 and no longer accepts applicants.

-Admission requirements are the same for all three concentrations.
-The clinical mental health and school counseling concentrations meet the academic and field experience requirements established by the Alabama Board of Examiners in Counseling (ABEC) for licensure as a professional counselor (LPC).
+Admission requirements are the same for the two concentrations.
+The clinical mental health concentration meets the academic and field experience requirements established by the Alabama Board of Examiners in Counseling (ABEC) for licensure as a professional counselor (LPC).

 The marriage, couples, and family concentration prepares students for a path to licensure as marriage and family therapists (LMFTs).
 The school also offers a 15-credit post-master’s certificate in clinical mental health or marriage, couples, and family counseling.